Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Abstract

-\abstract Kuranishi's fundamental result (1962) associates to any compact complex manifold $X_0$ a finite-dimensional analytic space which has to be thought of as a local moduli space of complex structures close to $X_0$.
-In this paper, we give an analogous statement for Levi-flat CR manifolds fibering properly over the circle by describing explicitely an infinite-dimensional Kuranishi type local moduli space of Levi-flat CR structures.
-We interpret this result in terms of Kodaira-Spencer deformation theory making clear the likenesses as well as the differences with the classical case.
-The article ends with applications and examples. \endabstract \endtopmatter \document \head {\bf Introduction} \endhead
+Kuranishi's fundamental result (1962) associates to any compact complex manifold $X_0$ a finite-dimensional analytic space which has to be thought of as a local moduli space of complex structures close to $X_0$.
+In this paper, we give an analogous statement for Levi-flat CR manifolds fibering properly over the circle by associating to any such $\mathcal X_0$ the loop space of a finite-dimensional analytic space which serves as a local moduli space of CR structures close to $\mathcal X_0$.
+We then develop in this context a Kodaira-Spencer deformation theory making clear the likenesses as well as the differences with the classical case.
+The article ends with applications and examples.